mlcsec/clovery/README.md

 ## Info
 * Cloud providers will RATE LIMIT you if usage too frequent/heavy or wordlist too big
-* May have to configure MAX FILE DESCIPTORS with `ulimit -n <max>` depending on wordlist size
+* May have to configure max file descriptors with `ulimit -n <max>` depending on wordlist size
 * 403 errors aid in further discovery, if company/keyword returns a lot of 403 errors - consider mutating the wordlist

 <br>